nagasreepavanalapati/Python-60-day---challenge/README.md

 This project helps in understanding basic programming concepts and applying them to a real-world problem.
 It improves skills in data handling, classification, and logical decision-making.

-#  Multi-Dimensional Academic Intelligence System
+# 8.Multi-Dimensional Academic Intelligence System

 ##  Overview
 This project analyzes student performance using marks, attendance, and assignment scores.
 It applies structured data handling and statistical techniques to generate meaningful academic insights.